liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-1.md

 [puppetlabs_spec_helper](https://github.com/puppetlabs/puppetlabs_spec_helper) supports adding this setting with an environment variable so that you can now add this into your testing matrix.

-We have enabled this on our open source modules and it did indeed surfice a few bugs so go and do it now.
+We have enabled this on our open source modules and it did indeed suffice a few bugs so go and do it now.

 #### Puppet Documentation Linting (Peter Souter [@petems](https://twitter.com/petems))